progund/object-cache/README.md

 much overhead.

-Here's a minimal approach to cache objects (either many object in a List or one single object).
+Here's a minimal approach to cache objects (either many object in a Collection or one single object).

 # Supported classes